-Descriptions of the Corporation, the 2023 Series B Mortgage Loans, the 2023 Series C Mortgage Loan, the 2023 Bonds, sources of payment therefor, the Program and the Resolutions are included in Part I and Part II of this Official Statement.
-All summaries or descriptions herein of documents and agreements are qualified in their entirety by reference to such documents and agreements, and all summaries herein of the 2023 Bonds are qualified in their entirety by reference to the Resolutions and the provisions with respect thereto included in the aforesaid documents and agreements.
+Descriptions of the Corporation, the 2023 Series E Mortgage Loans, the 2018 Series L-1 Mortgage Loan, the 2023 Series E Bonds, the 2018 Series L-1 Bonds, sources of payment therefor, the Program and the Resolutions are included in Part I and Part II of this Official Statement.
+All summaries or descriptions herein of documents and agreements are qualified in their entirety by reference to such documents and agreements, and all summaries herein of the 2023 Series E Bonds and the 2018 Series L-1 Bonds are qualified in their entirety by reference to the Resolutions and the provisions with respect thereto included in the aforesaid documents and agreements.
 The Corporation has covenanted in the General Resolution to provide a copy of each annual report of the Corporation (and certain special reports, if any) and any Accountant's Certificate relating thereto to the Trustee and to each Bond owner who shall have filed such owner's name and address with the Corporation for such purposes.
 The Corporation also has committed to provide certain information on an ongoing basis to the Municipal Securities Rulemaking Board.
 For a description of the Corporation's undertaking with respect to ongoing disclosure, see "CONTINUING DISCLOSURE."
 Summaries of the Supplemental Security and Subsidy Programs are qualified in their entirety by reference to any statutes, regulations or agreements mentioned in such summaries.
 See Appendix F in Part II of this Official Statement.